Association of College Unions International

-ACUI (Association of College Unions International) is one of the oldest associations in higher education, and dates to 1914.
+ACUI (Association of College Unions International) is one of the oldest associations in North American higher education, and dates to 1914.
 This association is the largest organization that represents student activity centers and student unions in the United States.
 As of 2016, the organization has 522 member institutions in ten countries.

 Reach

 Although primarily a United States organization, with university and college campus organizations as members in all 50 US states, ACUI also has affiliated student unions in Australia, Bermuda, Canada, Guam, Ireland, Mexico, Puerto Rico, Qatar, and the United Kingdom.

 Educational programs

 ACUI's educational programs including seminars, distance learning support, an annual conference, the Women's Leadership Institute, and the Institute for Leadership Education and Development (I-Lead).

 Intercollegiate competitions

 ACUI is perhaps best known for organizing intercollegiate competitions in various non-contact sports and other activities, on a campus-team basis.
 These include nine-ball pool, table tennis, clay target shooting, air hockey, poetry slam, and formerly college bowl-style trivia competition.